 Australia in APEC

 Australia was a founding member of the APEC forum in 1989 and has been active in helping APEC achieve its current status.
 Australia has helped advance APEC's core work streams of regional economic integration, structural reform and targeted capacity building through its involvement across more than 30 APEC forums (including committees, working groups and sub-forums).
-Australia played host to APEC in 2007.
+Australia hosted APEC in 2007.

-APEC makes an important contribution to the promotion of open trade and investment, economic development and prosperity in the Asia-Pacific and Australia has benefited from APEC's dynamism.
-Significant progress has been made by Australia and the region towards achieving the Bogor Goals of free and open trade and investment in the Asia-Pacific by 2020.
+APEC makes an important contribution to the promotion of open trade and investment, economic development and prosperity in the Asia-Pacific.
+Australia has benefited from APEC's dynamism.
+Significant progress has been made by Australia and the region towards achieving the Bogor Goals [PDF 1.19 MB] of free and open trade and investment in the Asia-Pacific by 2020.
 APEC's 21 member economies account for over half of global GDP and are home to more than 2.7 billion people.
 APEC partners account for over two-thirds of Australia's total trade in goods and services.